Digital Sustainability Reflection Tool for Design Students

 5 UX-designers

 NTNU (Norwegian University of Science and Technology) wants to integrate sustainability more actively into students leaning plans.
-Currently, many students show little awareness or reflection around sustainability, and sustainability are often only considered when directly required by an assignment.
+Currently, many students show little awareness or reflection around sustainability, and is often only considered when directly required by an assignment.

 A digital reflection tool with gamification elements that makes it easier and more engaging for students to learn about and reflect on sustainable design choices.